Advice for Spire clients on preparing for the next release of Spire Maritime 2.0 API using GraphQL.

 - Better performance: Quicker and more stable than the V1 API.

-- Faster product development: The new platform creates a scalable architecture that allows for quicker integration of new product features.
+- Faster technology development: The new platform creates a scalable architecture that allows for quicker integration of new features.

-When will Vessels API V2 GraphQL be available?
+When will the Spire Maritime 2.0 API be available?

-Spire expect to release Vessels V2 for Beta testing in July 2021 and for initial release to clients in August 2021.
-As with all IT development projects, this is subject to the passing of rigorous testing and no unseen technical difficulties, but as of May 2021 initial internal testing has started.
+Spire released the Spire Maritime 2.0 (formerly known as the Vessels 2.0 API) for Beta testing on August 6, 2021.
+The GA release is anticipated to be mid October 2021.
+As with all IT development projects, this is subject to the passing of rigorous testing and no unseen technical difficulties.

-How long will Vessels API V1 remain available?
+How long will Vessels 1.0 API remain available?

-Spire will not disable Vessels API V1 until all clients have been migrated.
-We hope to achieve migration of all users by the end of 2021 and will be providing documentation, sample programs, training and support to help make the transition as easy as possible.
+Spire will not disable Vessels API V1.0 until all clients have been migrated.
+We hope to achieve migration of all users by the end of 2021 and will be providing documentation, sample programs, training, and support to help make the transition as easy as possible.

-Spire customers have contracts granting access to different data sets and different products.
-Anyone whose contract lists Vessels API will automatically have access to Vessels API V2 GraphQL.
+Spire customers have contracts granting access to different data sets and different solutions.
+Anyone whose contract lists Vessels V1 API will automatically have access to Spire Maritime 2.0 API.

 Do we need to change the ETL code to switch to the new API?

-While Spire try to make change as minimally disruptive as possible, the data format of results from the Vessels V2 API will be different from that of the Vessels V1 API.
-We expect there to be significant similarity but with some subtle differences that are still being worked out.
-Once the schema of Vessels V2 API results is confirmed details will be published and advice prepared on how to map between the V1 and V2 API results.
+While Spire strives to make change as minimally disruptive as possible, the data format of results from the Spire Maritime 2.0 API will be different from that of the Vessels 1.0 API.
+We expect significant similarity with only subtle differences that are still being worked out.
+Once the schema of Spire Maritime 2.0 API results is confirmed details will be published and advice prepared on how to map between the 1.0 and 2.0 API results.

 Is there a change in the API structure?

 Both are HTTPS based and return results in JSON format, but the structure of the results will be different, requiring different data mappings (see the answer above about ETL).
-Also, the method of making requests, known as a query in GraphQL, for data changes a little.
+Also, the method of making data requests, known as a query in GraphQL, changes somewhat.
 The differences will be made clear when migration guides are released.

-What will Spire do to help clients migrate from Vessels V1 to Vessels V2 GraphQL?
+What will Spire do to help clients migrate from Vessels 1.0 to Spire Maritime 2.0 API?

-Spire Maritime will be releasing detailed documentation about the new API, and sample programs to query the API, demonstrating how to request, receive, and transform data from the new Vessels GraphQL API.
+Spire Maritime will be releasing detailed documentation about the new API and sample programs to query the API that demonstrate how to request, receive, and transform data from the new Maritime 2.0 GraphQL API.
 We will also be arranging webinars demonstrating how to use the new API.
-Finally, as we do currently, we will offer bespoke support to all clients trying to use the new API.
-This support will be available from the maritime sales engineering team and help should be requested through the client support form here.
+Finally, as we do currently, we will offer bespoke support to all clients who use the new API.
+This support will be available from the Spire Maritime sales engineering team and help may be requested through the client support form here.